meoow/elemremover/readme.md

 #Element Remover

-A reborn of the old tag remover.
+Rewrite the old tag remover.

 This little utility is used to match and delete specific tags and all the children from HTML pages.